McGill-NLP/mcgill-nlp.github.io/_pages/home.md

         - label: "LinkedIn"
           url: "https://www.linkedin.com/company/complex-data-lab-mcgill-mila"

-excerpt: "Complex Data Lab is a research group within McGill University and Mila focusing on network science and applied machine learning."
+excerpt: "A research group focusing on developing techniques for analyzing complex data from online societies, with applications to enhance the health and safety of online spaces."

 row_research:
   - image_path: /assets/images/home/group-photo-1.webp